gtxaspec/wz_flash-helper/docs/README_switch_firmware.md

 - When it is disabled, only the necessary partitions for a barely functional camera are written.
 Other partitions are either formatted, erased or left alone.
 - When it is enabled, all partitions are written.

-On Stock firmware: Some partitions, such as `aback`, `kback`, `backupa`, `backupd`, etc., don't need to be written because they don't contain any meaningful data as they are used by Stock firmware as stage partitions to install updates.
+On Stock firmware: Some partitions(such as `aback`, `kback`, `backupa`, `backupd`, etc. on T31 cameras) don't need to be written because they don't contain any meaningful data as they are used by Stock firmware as stage partitions to install updates.
 You should disable this option to save time.

 On OpenIPC firmware: If you want to have a fresh OpenIPC installation, leave it disabled.
 If you want to write `env` and `rootfs_data` partitions, you can enable it.